wallysoncarvalho/Jdempotent/Jdempotent-spring-boot-postgres-starter/README.md

 ## TTL and Cleanup

 The PostgreSQL starter supports automatic expiration of idempotent records through the `expires_at` column.
-TTL is now configured per method using the `@JdempotentResource` annotation:
+TTL is configured per method using the `@JdempotentResource` annotation:

 ```java
 @JdempotentResource(ttl = 1, ttlTimeUnit = TimeUnit.HOURS)